2014 Washington Street

 A sleep study is also known as polysomnography.
 Polysomnography is a testing procedure that measures a variety of physical activities during a sleep session, such as brain functions and breathing.
 In the picture to the right, you will see all of the “signals” as they appear during a sleep study.
 It is absolutely crucial for overall health to have “normal sleep” that is appropriate in duration and efficiency.
 Please keep in mind that individual needs can vary from person to person.

-Our booking wait times usually run about one week.
+Our booking wait times usually run about 5-6 weeks.
 In addition, the Sleep Center keeps a cancellation list for your earlier convenience.

 Your doctor can order a study at the Newton-Wellesley Sleep Center by completing an order form and faxing it to the Sleep Center at 617-243-6776 or by calling us at 617-243-5699.